fbpx

 How The Structure of an Oil Indicates its Application

-Understanding the rudiments of the differences of the oils’ structure will help you better care for your skin, protect it from damaging sun exposure and improve your health by choosing the best oils to cook and flavor foods.
-Using oils wisely in the kitchen helps create delicious meals that contribute to health and wellbeing.
-As oils and fats are such a large part of our body and life processes, knowing which ones to use and when, how to store and cook with and apply to the skin will help you live a more healthful life.
+Understanding the differences in the oils’ structure will help you better care for your skin, protect it from damaging sun exposure, and improve your health by choosing the best oils to cook and flavor foods.

 Saturated Oils, the Solid Butters